GetTerminus/terminus-ui/DEVELOPMENT.md

 ### Committing

-When code gets merged to master, many of our projects are automatically versioned and released.
+When code gets merged to `release`, many of our projects are automatically versioned and released.
 In order to give our tooling the information it needs, we write our commit messages in a specific format.
 This has the added benefit of improving the readability of our commit history.